 In November 2009, a subsidiary of CPILP issued 4 million 7.0% Cumulative Rate Reset Preferred Shares, Series 2 (the Series 2 Shares) priced at \$25.00 per share for proceeds of \$100 million, less issue costs of \$3 million, which was used to repay amounts outstanding under revolving credit facilities.
 Future income tax assets of \$1 million related to the share issue costs are recorded in the preferred share balance.
 The Series 2 Shares pay fixed cumulative dividends of \$1.75 per share per annum, as and when declared, for the initial five-year period ending December 31, 2014.
 The dividend rate will reset on December 31, 2014 and every five years thereafter at a rate equal to the sum of the then five-year Government of Canada bond yield and 4.18%.
 The Series 2 Shares are redeemable at \$25.00 per share by CPILP on December 31, 2014 and on December 31 every five years thereafter.
 The holders of the Series 2 Shares will have the right to convert their shares into Cumulative Floating Rate Preferred Shares, Series 3 (the Series 3 Shares) of CPILP, subject to certain conditions, on December 31, 2014 and every five years thereafter.
-The holders of Series 3 Shares will be entitled to receive quarterly floating rate cumulative dividends, as and when declared by the board of directors of CPILP, at a rate equal to the sum of the then 90-day Government of Canada treasury bill rate and 4.18%.
+The holders of Shares 3 Shares of Series 3 Shares of CPILP, at a rate equal to the sum of the then 90-day Government of Canada treasury bill rate and 4.18%.

-(Tabular amounts in millions of dollars, except shares and per share amounts)
+Notes to Consolidated Financial Statements December 31, 2010 and 2009 (Tabular amounts in millions of dollars, except shares and per share amounts)